What do hedgehogs, foxes, frogs and birds have in common?

 In his 2007 book, The Dip, Godin writes:

-“’Quitters never win and winners never quit’ is bad advice: it’s true that quitters can’t win, but in fact winners quit all the time.
+'Quitters never win and winners never quit' is bad advice: it’s true that quitters can’t win, but in fact winners quit all the time.
 The key to quitting successfully is quitting the right things at the right time.
 Strategic quitting is a hallmark of successful organizations and people.
-Serial and reactive quitting are habits of unsuccessful people.”
+Serial and reactive quitting are habits of unsuccessful people.

 So, what exactly does Godin mean by that?
 Epstein unpacks the idea:

-“Godin argued that ‘winners’ — he generally meant individuals who reach the apex of their domain — quit fast and often when they detect that a plan is not the best fit, and do not feel bad about it.
+Godin argued that 'winners' – he generally meant individuals who reach the apex of their domain – quit fast and often when they detect that a plan is not the best fit, and do not feel bad about it.
 ‘We fail,’ he wrote, when we stick with ‘tasks we don't have the guts to quit.’
 Godin clearly did not advocate quitting simply because a pursuit is difficult.

-Well, not every organisation will be teaming with foxes, and some degree of co-habitation with narrow-minded hedgehogs will be required.
+Well, not every organisation will be teeming with foxes, and some degree of co-habitation with narrow-minded hedgehogs will be required.
 In which case, the most successful and innovative organisations are the ones who create an environment where both specialists and generalists can collaborate and follow their own curiosity.

 To explain this point, Epstein refers to the work of eminent physicist and mathematician, Freeman Dyson.

-"Birds fly high in the air and survey broad vistas of mathematics out to the far horizon.
+Birds fly high in the air and survey broad vistas of mathematics out to the far horizon.
 They delight in concepts that unify our thinking and bring together diverse problems from different parts of the landscape.
 Frogs live in the mud below and see only the flowers that grow nearby.
 They delight in the details of particular objects, and they solve problems one at a time.

-The world, he wrote, is both broad and deep: "We need birds and frogs working together to explore it."
+As Dyson put it, the world is both broad and deep: “We need birds and frogs working together to explore it.”

 Changing as science itself does, is one thing, but sometimes success can be found in embracing what you know.
-Gunpei Yokoi — legendary game designer for Nintendo — did just that, utilising an approach he termed ‘lateral thinking with withered technology.’
+Gunpei Yokoi – legendary game designer for Nintendo – did just that, utilising an approach he termed "lateral thinking with withered technology."

-“From a technological standpoint, even in 1989, the Game Boy was laughable.
+From a technological standpoint, even in 1989, the Game Boy was laughable.
 Yokoi's team cut every corner.
-The Game Boy's processor had been cutting edge — in the 1970s.
+The Game Boy's processor had been cutting edge – in the 1970s.
 By the mid-1980s, home consoles were in fierce competition over graphics quality.
 The Game Boy was an eyesore.
 It featured a total of four grayscale shades, displayed on a tiny screen that was tinted a greenish hue somewhere between mucus and old alfalfa.
-Graphics in fast lateral motion smeared across the screen.
-To top it off, the Game Boy had to compete with handheld consoles from Sega and Atari that were technologically superior in every way.
-And it destroyed them.”

-“What its withered technology lacked, the Game Boy made up in user experience.
+What its withered technology lacked, the Game Boy made up in user experience.
 It was cheap.
 It could fit in a large pocket.
 It was all but indestructible… Unlike its power-guzzling color competitors, it played for days (or weeks) on AA batteries.

 And thank God he did!
 My life today might look a whole lot different had my interest in computers not been piqued by Nintendo during my formative years.
 You wouldn’t be reading this article now, that’s for sure!